metacpan/metacpan-cpan-extracted/distros/R/RT-Extension-Memo/README.md

     Set number of lines of the textarea for editing memo.

+- `$MemoRichTextHeight`

+    Set height (in number of pixels) of the rich text editor for editing memo.

 # RIGHTS

 The following new rights can be applied at the global level or at the queue level: